Overall equipment effectiveness

-Overall equipment effectiveness (OEE) is a measure of how well a manufacturing operation is utilized (facilities, time and material) compared to its full potential, during the periods when it is scheduled to run.
-It identifies the percentage of manufacturing time that is truly productive.
+Overall equipment effectiveness (OEE) is a measure of how well a manufacturing equipment is utilized compared to its full potential, during the periods when it is scheduled to run.

+It identifies the percentage of manufacturing time that is truly productive as well as the time it is losing effectiveness.
 An OEE of 100% means that only good parts are produced (100% quality), at the maximum speed (100% performance), and without interruption (100% availability).